rethinkdb/rethinkdb-rs/1-get-started/importing.md

     rethinkdb import -f users.csv --format csv --table test.users

 By default, the import command will connect to `localhost` port `28015`.
-You can use the `-c` option to specify a machine and client port to connect to.
+You can use the `-c` option to specify a server and client port to connect to.
 (Note this is the driver port clients connect to, not the cluster port.)

     rethinkdb import -f crew.json --table discovery.crew -c hal:2001